-- Install a properly functioning UL listed carbon monoxide detector at a minimum of one per floor. - Refer to the manufacturer's recommendations for installation instructions.
+- Install a properly functioning UL listed carbon monoxide detector at a minimum of one per floor. - Refer to the manufacturer's recommendations for installation instructions. - + Outlets - Install ground fault circuit interrupter (GFCI) outlets on any outlets within three feet of a water source. - To help prevent electrocution, equip all electrical outlets with outlet covers. - Be sure the outlet covers cannot be easily removed by children and that they are large enough so children cannot choke on them.

-+ Outlets
++ Smoke Detectors

-- Install ground fault circuit interrupter (GFCI) outlets on any outlets within three feet of a water source. - To help prevent electrocution, equip all electrical outlets with outlet covers. - Be sure the outlet covers cannot be easily removed by children and that they are large enough so children cannot choke on them. - + Smoke Detectors Install a properly functioning UL listed smoke detector in each room and test the detectors on a regular basis. - + Television and Audiovisual Equipment Properly secure television and audiovisual equipment on movable carts with straps or mounting brackets. - + Wires and Cords Keep all loose hanging wires and appliance cords out of children's reach.
+- Install a properly functioning UL listed smoke detector in each room and test the detectors on a regular basis. - Consider keeping a log of when and who tested the smoke detectors. - + Television and Audiovisual Equipment Properly secure television and audiovisual equipment on movable carts with straps or mounting brackets. - + Wires and Cords Keep all loose hanging wires and appliance cords out of children's reach.